-When Matthew and I made this recipe we had been dabbling quite a bit with coconut milk, and it's grown to become a staple in our pantry!
+When Matthew and I made this recipe, we had been dabbling quite a bit in using coconut milk, and it’s grown to become a staple in our pantry!
 What we love about this Coconut Curry Chicken is the intense flavor of the curry mixed with the subtle sweetness of the coconut milk.
-The chicken absorbs all the flavors so you get hints of coconut and curry in each bite!
+The chicken absorbs all the flavors, so you get hints of coconut and curry in each bite!
 How amazing does that sound?!

 The coconut curry is what makes this recipe incredible.
 The curry powder, coconut milk and hint of cinnamon are the perfect trio.
-And, the longer it all reduces down in the same pan the more intense the flavors become!
-Not only does the chicken absorb all the flavors, but so will the cauliflower rice as the perfect bed for this chicken curry recipe!
+The longer it all reduces down in the same pan, the more intense the flavors become!
+Not only does the chicken absorb all the flavors, but so will cauliflower rice.
+It’s the perfect bed for this Chicken Curry recipe!

 Coconut Curry Chicken

 This recipe has become a KetoConnect household favorite, especially on days we are craving something with spice.
-We always used to get thai and indian take-out, but with that out of the question (you never really know what goes into the dishes) we've resorted to perfecting the coconut curry recipe at home!
-And, you bet we've perfected it to a tee!
+We always used to get thai and indian take-out, but with that out of the question (you never really know what goes into the dishes) we’ve resorted to perfecting the Coconut Curry recipe at home!
+We’ve perfected it to a tee!
 We prefer to keep it simple with big chunks of chicken, but feel free to add onions, carrots, peas, you name it!
 Anything coated in this coconut curry sauce will be too good to resist.

 Coconut Milk Recipes

 We highly recommend having a couple cans of coconut milk in your cupboard.
-However, be sure to check the labels before you buy them, while many are low in carbs, some can have added sugars!
-Additionally, once you purchase the coconut milk be sure to use it to make our Keto Oatmeal and our 3-ingredient Coconut Fat Bombs.
-Just to sell you on this dish a little more, Matt's sister had never had any sort of curry before trying this recipe and after her first bite she instantly fell in love with Coconut Curry Chicken.
+However, be sure to check the labels before you buy them.
+While many are low in carbs, some can have added sugars!
+Additionally, once you purchase the coconut milk, be sure to use it to make our Keto Oatmeal and our Three-ingredient Coconut Fat Bombs.
+Just to sell you on this dish a little more, Matt’s sister had never had any sort of curry before trying this recipe and after her first bite, she instantly fell in love with Coconut Curry Chicken.

 - Finely chop onion and garlic and grate ginger root.
 Chop chicken into 1 inch cubes.